 - Research & studies: I’ve mentioned that using studies as a hook will give the attention of your visitors but using it in the body of your blog will glue them throughout.

 - Stats: Again, I’d be interested in knowing the latest statistics in SEO space or digital marketing on the whole.
 I can go ahead and create a whole blog post on this topic.
 Will you be interested in reading such things?
 Obviously yes!
 It gives me an idea of where the trend is going in the niche you’re interested in.

 - Need: This part of the funnel is all about intention.
 What do they want to know today?
 Share that with them.
 In the hook part, you’re supposed to address that thing.
 In the body of your blog, you’re going to cover various questions your audience might have & fulfill the need.
 You can think in terms of 1) What’s that one thing your visitor wants to achieve today?
 2) What’s stopping them?
 3) How can your skills/services solve their problem?

-Every time I stuck with something I Google, find a webpage, skim through & find a solution that’s usually in house & they’re trying to pitch the sale.
-What I didn’t find in most of the blog was why should I choose that product?
+Every time I’m stuck with something I Google, find a webpage, skim through & find a solution that’s usually inhouse & they’re trying to pitch the sale.
+What I didn’t find in most of the blogs was why should I choose that product?
 There’s nothing encouraging for me to try.

 This is similar to seeing a landing just with a buy button & a couple of lines about the product.
 Not cool right?
 Here’s how I have tweaked the step for better results.